Why made-in? social security, education, health, human rights, democracy

 Veganline.com sells human rights, social security, democracy, before shoes.

-If shoes can be made in countries that score well for social security, human rights, and democracy, that proves that the system can work and fend-off the competition.
+If shoes can be made in countries that score well for social security, human rights, and democracy, that proves that the system can work and fend-off other sorts of government that compete.
+Sweatshop countries.
+Invasive dictatorships.

 Maybe Veganline.com doesn't sell shoes very well and makes a good idea look bad, or maybe some big-brand-advertisers will copy the idea and put it on posters all over the world which would be good.
 It will be hard for them because production costs in democratic welfare states are high and leave next to no margin for advertising, but somebody might find a way.